11 Livestock Guardian Dog Breeds (LGD): Info, Pictures, Facts & History

 Height: | 24 to 30 inches |

-This Polish breed has a thick, white coat that looks a lot like the coat of many other livestock guardian dogs.
+This Polish breed has a thick, white coat that resembles that of many other livestock guardian dogs.
 They are known for their excellent guarding abilities while still being calm and patient.
-They can be fierce when they need to be, though.
-They are sometimes kept as companion animals, though they’re still rare outside of their home range.
+They can be fierce when necessary, however.
+They are sometimes kept as companion animals, but they’re still rare outside of their home range.

 Conclusion

-There are just about as many livestock guardian dog breeds as there are regions on the planet.
-Dogs proved to be very effective protectors of livestock, and many different cultures developed their own breeds to help them protect their goats, cattle, and sheep.
-Some of these breeds are common companion animals today, while others are still obscure and mostly found in their region of origin.
+There are just about as many livestock guardian breeds as there are regions on the planet.
+Dogs have proved to be very effective livestock protectors, and many cultures developed their breeds to help them protect their goats, cattle, and sheep.
+Some dogs are common companion animals today, while others are still obscure and primarily found in their region of origin.